riplrt/riplrt.github.io/lab.md

 subtitle: RIPLRT's approaches to accompish our scientific mission
 ---

 As described in [our mission](https://www.riplrt.com/mission/), our main scientific interest is addressing the physiological human health respiratory effects in response to environmental stressors: pollutants of different chemical origins and environmental sources.
-In line wit our scientific mission, we employ,
+In line with our scientific mission, we employ,

 - [Exposure Science](#Exposure Science)
 - [Human-Based Immunotoxicology](#Human-Based Immunotoxicology)